jeremyml/mongoose-temp-collection/README.md

 var Schema = new mongoose.Schema({
   refDoc: {
 		type: mongoose.Schema.Types.ObjectId,
-		ref: 'subDocModel', // needs to be defined elsewhere }
+		ref: 'subDocModel', // subDocModel would need to be defined elsewhere else in this example }
 });